-Last updated: 10.00am, 22 September 2021
+Last updated: 11.00am, 20 October 2021

-- This guidance is applicable to operators for the provision of all transport services, including public transport, aviation, maritime and other land-based passenger services.
+- 1. This guidance is applicable to operators for the provision of all transport services, including public transport, aviation, maritime and other land-based passenger services.
 To the extent that it is relevant, it may also be used by organisations transporting passengers without hire or reward. - 2.
 It is intended to be read in conjunction with: - the COVID-19 Public Health Response (Alert Level Requirements) Order (No 12) 2021; and - official information about COVID19 Alert Levels 2 & 3 contained on, or linked from, the covid19.govt.nz webpage and on the Ministry of Transport website. - 3.
 This guidance is subject to change as the response develops.
-This version contains the following key updates (highlighted in yellow): - At 11.59pm on 21 September, Auckland will move to Alert level 3.
-The rest of New Zealand will remain at Alert level 2. - The Auckland Alert Level area has been expanded to include part of Upper Hauraki effective from 11.59pm on Monday 20 September. - Further changes will be coming into effect for testing of travellers crossing the boundary for permitted personal travel from 11:59pm on Thursday 23 September 2021.
+This version contains the following key updates (highlighted in yellow): - From 11.59pm on Tuesday 19 October 2021, Northland will move to Alert Level 2.